Bonandos/OHPSA/README.md

 **O**ne **H**undred **P**ercent **S**erverless **A**rchitecture on AWS by Bruno Bonando

 ## Goal
-Create a highly scalable, powerful and cost-efficient serveless architecture.
+Create a highly scalable, powerful, automated and cost-efficient serveless architecture.

 ## How
 ### - Frontend